MuammarGaddafi/beginner-intermediate-projects/OOP/lesson.md

 # introduction :

+oop is a whole new way and  methodology of concepting and writing codes, it is the step right above the procedural programming, say good bye to procedural coding since it has its own utility and made our life easier in solving many problem but it comes to a limit where it cannot be pushed beyond it, so we need a new sort of programming to tackle more complexe solutions :

+Which is OOP, so its normal if you come across some new stuffs that may seem weird and obscure as they are so different to known concepts we learned in procedural programming

 ![WhatsApp Image 2025-07-07 at 14 58 51_24195dcc](https://github.com/user-attachments/assets/3fc1766d-0a0c-4d06-a638-6eb709c5f44c)

 The best example to understand what is an object is the chest example : we have so many pieces in the game , every piece have multiple variables related to it, like the position, the color, the state(dead or not), it would be a touph job to deal with all those variables related to all those pieces seperately, actually we need to deal with those pieces as a whole thing, a whole variable, a whole object !